 - Submit immunization records to student health*

-- Meet with an advisor to register for classes - group advising for fall semester**, individual advising the remainder of the year
+- Meet with an adviser to register for classes - group advising for fall semester**, individual advising the remainder of the year

 - Audition (Music* & Theatre majors ONLY)

-* Must be completed before registering for classes with an advisor
+* Must be completed before registering for classes with an adviser

 ** Although the first advising session for fall is done in groups of up to 8 students,

 we are always available to meet one-on-one, as needed, with our students.

 ABOUT ACADEMIC ADVISING